-Among the various catalyst compositions studied, the supported vanadium species are particularly one of the active components of catalysts of the greatest interest for hydrocarbons partial oxidation reactions.
-The dispersion of vanadium oxide on the oxide support surface leads to the formation of V centers with redox properties [8, 9].
-The change in the oxidation state of vanadium during the propane ODH reaction has been better understood by the Mars-van-Krevelin (MVK) mechanism, which involves two steps: (i) the reduction of V^{+5} to V^{+4} by the reaction of propane with catalyst oxygen, forming propene and water molecules, and (ii) the subsequent re-oxidation of the catalyst by O_2 , completing the redox cycle V^{+5} / V^{+4} [10,11].
+Boron-based catalysts have emerged as one of the most active and selective catalysts.
+The inhibition of the further dehydrogenation reaction of propene by a large energy barrier has revealed the cause of a high selectivity [9, 10].
+On the other hand, the supported vanadium species are particularly one of the active components with redox properties of the greatest interest for hydrocarbons partial oxidation reactions; moreover, vanadium is a transition metal easily found in nature [11, 12].
+The change in the oxidation state of vanadium during the propane ODH reaction has been better understood by the Mars-van-Krevelin (MVK) mechanism, which involves two steps [13, 14]:

+- (i) the reduction of V^{+5} to V^{+4} by the reaction of propane with catalyst oxygen, forming propene and water molecules; - (ii) the subsequent re-oxidation of the catalyst by O_2 , completing the redox cycle V^{+5} / V^{+4} .

 Recently, spectrometric measurements during the propane ODH reaction have allowed the identification of reaction intermediates to uncover reaction mechanisms.
-The most recent research findings are reported in paper published by Ternero-Hidalgo et al. (2021) [12].
+The most recent research findings are reported in paper published by Ternero-Hidalgo et al. (2021) [15].
 The proposed mechanism was the propane activation, as the rate determining step in the reaction, that occurs via the irreversible formation of isopropoxide species, which can be desorbed as propylene or further oxidized to chemisorbed acetone.
 The latter can be converted into acetate (CH3CHOO) and formate (CHOO) species, which would be the precursors of CO_x.
 The propene formed during reaction can be adsorbed again on the surface and oxidized to isopropoxide species via neighboring V-OH groups such as Brønsted acid sites and continues with the subsequent steps for CO_x formation.